iQuHACK/2024_AWS/README.md

 For a standard approach to noise-aware compiling in gate-based Noisy Intermediate Scale Quantum (NISQ) devices, you can check out this paper by Murali et al.: https://arxiv.org/abs/1901.11054.
 For a reference implementation in Qiskit, check out the `NoiseAdaptiveLayout` [method](https://docs.quantum.ibm.com/api/qiskit/qiskit.transpiler.passes.NoiseAdaptiveLayout).

-**Hint**: you can access individual 1 and 2-qubit fidelities for the OQC Lucy and IonQ Harmony devices as follows:
+**Hint**: you can access individual 1 and 2-qubit fidelities for the IonQ Harmony device as follows:
 ```
 from braket.aws import AwsDevice

 harmony = AwsDevice("arn:aws:braket:us-east-1::device/qpu/ionq/Harmony")
 h_fidelities = harmony.properties.provider.fidelity

-lucy = AwsDevice("arn:aws:braket:eu-west-2::device/qpu/oqc/Lucy")
-l_fidelities = lucy.properties.provider.properties
 ```
 You are also welcome to run a noisy simulation using the DM1 on-demand simulator (check out this [comprehensive example](https://github.com/amazon-braket/amazon-braket-examples/blob/main/examples/braket_features/Simulating_Noise_On_Amazon_Braket.ipynb) to see how) and apply noise-aware compiling to the simulated circuit.
 We would recommend referring to the Adding noise to a circuit section of the above example, so that you can properly assign noise rates to different simulated qubits, and therefore get an advantage using noise-aware compiling.